 My Thoughts on Global Entry and Mobile Passport

 I joined the Global Entry program soon after it started.
 It has helped me save time, especially with TSA check.
-Now that the Mobile Passport Control option has been introduced, I don’t think there is as much value to having the Global Entry membership.
-Luckily, I have a credit card that will reimburse me for the cost of Global Entry.
-If I had to pay for it myself, I would probably use the Mobile Passport app and purchase the TSA precheck on the side.
-It saves $15 over the five years, so not much of a difference in the end.
+When Mobile Passport Control option has was first introduced, I didn’t think there is as much value to having the Global Entry membership because the Mobile Passport app was a free alternative.

 Now you know my experience using both Global Entry and the Mobile Passport Control App?
 Have you ever used either program?
 Which one would you choose?.